Centre de liaison de l'enseignement et des médias d'information

-The Centre de liaison de l'enseignement et des médias d'information (CLEMI) - (Liaison Centre for Education and Media Information) is an agency of the French Ministry of Education in charge of media education across the education system.
-Based in Paris, it is led by France Renucci, a lecturer at the Paris-Sorbonne University and its advisory council and development are chaired by Jean-Marie Smith, a former journalist from Le Monde.
+The Centre de liaison de l'enseignement et des médias d'information (CLEMI) - (Liaison Centre for Education and Media Information), founded in 1983, is an agency of the French Ministry of Education in charge of media education across the education system.
+Based in Paris, it is led by Serge Barbet, a former journalist and ministerial advisor and its advisory council and development are chaired by Nathalie Sonnac.

 The CLEMI's mission is to teach students how they should approach the media.
 As a training center, it forms partnerships with professionals from the media industry.

 It is associated with the Bibliothèque nationale de France and each year it publishes a press review formed from selected newspaper articles, with the support of the Foundation Varenne.
 It organizes, with the Varenne Foundation and the Jet d'encre association, a National Competition for school newspapers.